edumserrano/dotnet-sdk-extensions/README.md

 * move packages from alpha to stable and update it on demo sln
 * any readme missing?
 * create an issue on the repo to allow testing https. need to figure out how to configure a cert.
 Look for TODO on the codebase

+* rename repo to something that reflects that this is not only extensions but also guides and examples of working with the sdk?

 ## Notes